sharetribe/flex-docs/src/docs/tutorial-rental/How to setup Stripe /index.md

 published: true
 —

 Stripe is a payment processor.
-Your marketplace uses Stripe’s Connect platform to power payments on your marketplace: Everything from processing buyer payment cards, charging your commission, paying out earnings directly to seller bank accounts, seller onboarding, KYC, and more is handled by Stripe.
+Your marketplace uses Stripe’s Connect platform to power payments on your marketplace, including processing buyer payment cards, charging your commission, paying out earnings directly to seller bank accounts, seller onboarding, KYC, and more.

 To get it working, you'll need a free Stripe account, configure a few settings in your Stripe Dashboard, get your API keys from Stripe, and add them to [Console when you go Live.](GOINGLIVEARTICLE)